-Calculating ARPU: Dos and Don’ts
+Calculating ARPU: do's and dont's

 You already know that the general ARPU formula is the revenue for a specific period divided by the number of active consumers.
 However, there are additional important metrics to keep in mind while measuring ARPU:

-- MRR.
+MRR (monthly recurring revenue).
 The total amount of money a business has gained during a month.

 Upgrade/Downgrade MRR.
 The revenue obtained/lost due to users’ upgrading or downgrading.

-- Goods/services you didn’t get money for.
+Goods/services you didn’t get money for.
 Even if you give away your services/products for free to compliment your loyal clients, don’t include their cost in the revenue.
 The reason?
 They didn’t generate any direct income.

 Now that you know why ARPU is important for your subscription business, here are a few tips on how to improve it.

-- Measure it.
+Measure it.
 The initial step to improving your ARPU game is knowing what’s going on.
 Tracking and comparing the monthly and quarterly indicators will help you identify the areas that need troubleshooting.

-- Add value.
+Add value.
 Better products/services allow you to charge your clients more and revise your pricing policy, which leads to increased ARPU.
 Analyze the ARPU metrics and your clients’ personas to see where you may add a tier or upsell features.

-- Resegment.
+Resegment.
 Offering the right products to the right people is what helps your business thrive, andsegmentation makes it possible.
 ARPU analytics will tell if you pay enough attention and provide enough value to the audience that brings in the most money.

 Improve the retention rate.
 Churring clients decrease the ARPU and, consequently, LTV (lifetime value), so make sure your retention program is working.